Best home improvement loans with bad credit

 Other options for getting a home improvement loan with bad credit

-Home equity loan: A home equity loan is a type of second mortgage you can take out on your home to cover home-related expenses, like home improvement projects.
-Your home is used as collateral, which means your credit score doesn’t matter as much compared to a personal loan.
-The downside is you could lose your home to the bank if you default on the home-backed loan
+Home equity loan: A home equity loan is a type of second mortgage you can take out on your home to cover home-related expenses and improvement projects.
+The interest rates are fairly low when compared to personal loans, ranging anywhere from 3 percent to 12 percent.

 The bottom line

 While bad credit can make it more difficult to get approved for a home improvement loan, you still have plenty of financing options.
 Before signing on the dotted line, remember to compare all of your options and offers to ensure you’re getting the most competitive rate for your credit situation.